TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 Think of data transformation as chiseling a rough diamond into a sparkling gem—it's all about refining your dataset to make it shine.
 Let’s dive into this essential process! 🌟

-This guide outlines the steps to create three new columns in your Excel spreadsheet: `order_day`, `order_month`, and `order_hour`.
+This guide outlines the steps to create three new columns in your Excel spreadsheet: `order_hour`,`order_day`, and `order_month`.
 These columns will deepen our understanding of sales patterns by providing insights into the day of the week, the month, and the hour when orders are placed.

-#### Creating the `order_day` Column

-The `order_day` column helps us identify sales trends based on the day of the week.
-Follow these steps to add this column:

-1. **Locate an Empty Column**:
-   - Find an empty column to the right of your existing data table.
-   - In the header cell of this column, type `order_day` and press Enter.

-2. **Insert the Formula**:
-   - Click on the first cell directly beneath the `order_day` header.
-   - Type the following formula:
-     ```excel
-     =TEXT([@[Order Date]], "dddd")
-     ```
-   - Press Enter to apply the formula.
-Excel will automatically fill down the column, displaying the full day names (e.g., "Monday", "Tuesday").

-#### Creating the `order_month` Column

-The `order_month` column provides insights into monthly sales trends.
-To add this column, follow these steps:

-1. **Find an Empty Column**:
-   - Locate the next empty column to the right of your table.
-   - In the header cell, type `order_month` and hit Enter.

-2. **Insert the Formula**:
-   - Click on the first cell under the `order_month` header.
-   - Enter the following formula:
-     ```excel
-     =TEXT([@[Order Date]], "mmmm")
-     ```
-   - Press Enter to apply the formula.
-Excel will auto-fill the column with full month names (e.g., "January", "February").

 #### Creating the `order_hour` Column